Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics

-\paragraph{Role in the full framework.} The construction above is purely analytical: it prescribes an abstract projection of the fine-scale transfer operator onto a reduced partition of the concentration space.
-In Section~\ref{sec:model_reduction}, we will implement this projection in a data-driven manner by (i) selecting a partition using static configuration data and (ii) estimating the transition probabilities of $P^\tau$ from dynamical simulation data.
+\paragraph{Role in the full framework.} The construction above is purely analytical: it defines an abstract projection of the fine-scale transfer operator onto a reduced partition of the concentration space.
+In Section~\ref{sec:model_reduction}, we realize this second projection in a data-driven manner by (i) selecting a coarse partition using static configuration data and (ii) estimating the transition probabilities of $P^\tau$ from dynamical simulation data.